sksavant/sksavant.github.com/resume.md

     experienced with Python and JavaScript.
 Familiar with C++, Prolog, Lisp, Haskell, Java, Ruby, Bash, XSLT, LaTeX, and CSS.

-*   Knowledgeable about theoretical linguistics and some computational linguistics formalisms and tools.
+*   Knowledgeable about theoretical and computational linguistics.

 *   Proficient in German, familiar with Spanish.

 Interests
 ---------

-*   Free culture, education, credentials and reputation systems, ecology, energy, music.
+*   Open source economics, credentials and reputation systems, tools for collective decision-making and action, ecology, energy, music.